psibir/rss-reader/README.md

 1. Install requirements using:

         pip install -r requirements.txt

-2. Enter the web addresses of the RSS feeds you wish to read in "urls.txt" seperated by a comma.
+2. Enter the web addresses of the RSS feeds you wish to read in `urls.txt` seperated by a comma.
 The example file returns news from Northwest Arkansas.

 3. Run the script using

         python main.py